113ll3/Ibmclouddocscli/plugins/bluemix_admin/index.md

 * Remove the plug-in repository: `cf remove-plugin-repo IBMCloudAdmin`

-## Using the {{site.data.keyword.Bluemix_notm}} Admin CLI Plug-in
+## Using the {{site.data.keyword.cloud_notm}} Admin CLI Plug-in

-You can use the {{site.data.keyword.Bluemix_notm}} Admin CLI plug-in to add or remove users, assign or unassign users from orgs, and to perform other management tasks.
+You can use the {{site.data.keyword.cloud_notm}} Admin CLI plug-in to add or remove users, assign or unassign users from orgs, and to perform other management tasks.

 To see a list of commands, run the following command: